PearNet: A Pearson Correlation-based Graph Attention Network for Sleep Stage Recognition: Introduction

 To capture the temporal connection from various types of salient waves, a hierarchical feature extraction structure is designed where each level’s receptive field is gradually expanded in an attempt to obtain more diverse wave forms from neighboring segments.
 In PearNet, internal relationships between EEG signal segments are evaluated based on the spatial-temporal features derived from all levels.
 Since not every segment contributes to sleep stage recognition, correlations and connections between segments are established through a graph structure, based on which attention coefficients between the relevant segments are learned to represent their recognition contributions.
 In the graph structure, each segment corresponds to a node of the graph, and the connection between the segments corresponds to the edge of the graph.

-The key contributions of the PearNet are summarized as follows: \begin{itemize} \item We propose PearNet, a Pearson correlation-based graph attention neural network to model the internal spatial-temporal relationships between the segments of individual electrode signals in a specific brain region\footnote{The GitHub link for the prototype source code is hidden for double-blind compliance.}.
+The key contributions of the PearNet are summarized as follows: \begin{itemize} \item We propose PearNet, a Pearson correlation-based graph attention neural network to model the internal spatial-temporal relationships between the segments of individual electrode signals in a specific brain region\footnote{https://github.com/ITSEG-MQ/PearNet}.
 To the best of our knowledge, this is the first attempt to identify sleep stages from the pairwise intrinsic connections between signal segments derived by the graph structure of bio signals. \item We design a node generation mechanism to produce spatial-temporal graph nodes, where 1D convolutions and a squeeze-and-excitation block are used to extract spatial information, while Temporal Convolutional Network (TCN) with dilated causal convolutions is employed to obtain temporal information.
 To learn the graph structure of nodes, we propose a novel adaptive graph structure learning method that is integrated with a Pearson correlation-based graph attention mechanism. \item We evaluate PearNet against the existing models.
 Experimental results demonstrate that the PearNet achieves state-of-the-art performance in sleep stage recognition.
 We also conduct an ablation and sensitivity study to better understand how our proposed solution works and point out some future directions. \end{itemize}